Healthy Homes Assessment Linden

 Draught Stopping Linden

-Draughts are a major cause of less temperature in households.
-A humid home will cost more to heat, meaning wasting energy and resulting in higher bills.
+Draughts may lead to less temperature in homes.
+A damp house will cost more to heat, which means wasting energy and resulting in higher bills.

 What are unjustifiable gaps or holes?

-If you can feel external air coming in or the sound of a clear draught emanating from a hole or gap or crack, then it’s probably a gap or hole that requirements sealing in some way.
-Cracks or gaps with large gaps must be stopped permanently.
-Cracks that are greater than 3mm and let air into or out within the house require the sealing.
-For example, if the open fireplace isn’t being used, it can cause draughts and should be shut off.
-Landlords and property managers are accountable for making sure that these draughts are stopped as far as imaginable.
+If you can feel external air coming in or an unobstructed draught coming out of a hole or gap that is, it is probably a gap or hole that requirements sealing in some way.
+Large cracks and gaps should be fixed permanently.
+Cracks that are greater than 3mm and allow air to enter or exit of your home require seals.
+For instance, if an open fireplace is not in use, it can cause draughts and should be blocked from.
+Landlords and property managers are accountable for ensuring that these draughts are stopped in the maximum extent imaginable.

-There is no need to cover up gaps or holes that are part of the construction.
-For instance, small gaps around doors and windows might be necessary to allow for the movement of the structure when the household warms and cools to allow them to be closed and opened instead of than being stuck.
-We will examine the windows and doors as part of the Healthy Homes assessment of your rental property.
+You don’t require to block holes or gaps which are part of the construction.
+For instance, small gaps around doors and windows could be necessary to allow movement of the building when the house heats and cools, so that they can still be shut and opened, rather than sticking.
+We will test all windows and doors during the Healthy Homes assessment of your rental property.

 draught stopping building inspections